Question: "Who was Francis Schaeffer?"

 Schaeffer’s apologetic was midway between evidentialism and presuppositional apologetics; he called his approach “taking the roof off.”
 His goal was to have people look at the logical conclusions of their belief systems.
 He also recognized the importance of speaking the language of non-Christians in order to engage with them and help them examine their own thoughts and beliefs.
 Rather than separate from culture, he believed Christians should understand the culture and genuinely love others through communicating the truth in a way that would be received.

 Francis Schaeffer is also known for his political activism, particularly as related to his opposition to abortion.
-In line with his concept of the unity of truth, his teaching that our beliefs are to impact our lives, and his firm conviction of the dignity of all human life, he spoke out against abortion and co-authored Whatever Happened to the Human Race with pediatric surgeon C. Everett Koop, who later became Surgeon General of the United States.
+In line with his concept of the unity of truth, his teaching that our beliefs are to impact our lives, and his firm conviction of the dignity of all human life, he spoke out against abortion and co-authored Whatever Happened to the Human Race? with pediatric surgeon C. Everett Koop, who later became Surgeon General of the United States.

 Schaeffer believed truth and love cannot exist apart from one another.
 He was a patron of the arts and interested in philosophical thought.
 Though critics and supporters alike admit he at times over-generalized and over-simplified philosophical thought, Schaeffer showed evangelical Christians the importance of scholarship and engaging our culture in the realm of ideas.
 He also demonstrated the importance of daily life and how what we say we believe should be united to how we go about our lives.
 Schaeffer recognized a culture falling away from God and an increasingly separatist Christianity, and he challenged the church to be more engaged.
 He encouraged Christians to appreciate the arts and the inherently beautiful things in the world as well as to know and advocate for truth and human dignity.
 In a world fleeing God, Schaeffer called evangelicals to take a meaningful stand.